Section 91 of the Constitution Act, 1867: Text of section 91

-Section 91 is found in Part VI of the Constitution Act, 1867, dealing with the distribution of legislative powers.
+Section 91 is found in Part VI of the Constitution Act, 1867, dealing with the distribution of legislative powers between the federal and provincial governments.

 Amendments

 Section 91 has been amended three times since 1867.

 When the Act was enacted in 1867, "The Public Debt and Property" was listed as section 91(1), and stayed in that position until 1949.
 In that year the British Parliament, on the request of the Canadian Senate and House of Commons, passed an amendment to the Act which re-numbered "The Public Debt and Property" as section 91(1A), and enacted a new version of section 91(1).
-That new provision authorised the federal Parliament to enact certain limited types of constitutional amendments, relating to the internal structure of the federal government.Reference Re: Authority of Parliament in relation to the Upper House, [1980] 1 SCR 54.
+That new provision authorised the federal Parliament to enact certain limited types of constitutional amendments, relating to the internal structure of the federal government.

 That version of s.
 91(1) was repealed in 1982 on the enactment of the Constitution Act, 1982, which contains a comprehensive amending formula.
 Section 44 of that Act is the equivalent to the repealed version of s.
 91(1), authorising limited amendments to the internal structure of the federal government.

 Section 91 was also amended in 1940 by the addition of section 91(2A), "Unemployment insurance".
 That provision was added by the British Parliament on the request of the Senate and House of Commons, after unanimous agreement from the provincial governments.
 The amendment responded to the 1937 decision of the Judicial Committee of the Privy Council, the highest court for the British Empire, which had struck down an attempt by the federal government to pass unemployment insurance in response to the Great Depression.
 The Judicial Committee ruled that unemployment insurance was a matter of exclusive provincial jurisdiction.
 The new section 91(2A) instead assigned that jurisdiction to the federal Parliament.